skaes/logjam-tools/README.md

 A daemon which offers a ZeroMQ PULL socket endpoint for applications to connect to and a ZeroMQ SUB socket for forwarding.
 It optionally subscribes to a RabbitMQ server to collect application messages from there and republishes them on the PUB socket.
+It can compress the log stream on the fly to reduce network traffic, although compressing it at the producer is preferable.
 You can run as many of those devices as needed to scale the logging infrastructure.

 ## logjam-importer

-A multithreaded daemon using CZMQ's actor framework which is scheduled to replace all of the ruby importer code still in logjam.
-It's much less resource intensive than the ruby code and a _lot_ faster, while still very stable: it has been in production use since April 2014 and hasn't crashed once.
+A multithreaded daemon using CZMQ's actor framework which has replaced all of the ruby importer code in logjam.
+It's much less resource intensive than the ruby code and a _lot_ faster.

 ## logjam-httpd